Sunlighter/GraphicsTerminal/README.md

 operator.
 (Usually you would use `await using` for this object.)
 It runs as its own window in its own thread.
 The only constructor argument is the title for the window.

-You would not generally want to create two of these objects (because your thread can only wait for an event from one of them at a time), but you could possibly create multiple threads, each of which has its own terminal object.
+You would not generally want to create two of these objects (because your task can only wait for an event from one of them at a time), but you could possibly create multiple tasks, each of which has its own terminal object.
 These terminal objects would appear as unrelated windows on the screen.

 The terminal has only a few simple functions.